 The construction project will primarily be funded by existing Brownwood Municipal Development District economic development sales tax.
 The BMDD intends to allocate $7 million in cash reserves for the initial phases of the project.
 Since this will be a multi-year construction project, the BMDD will be able to expense part of this project over two fiscal years as well.
 If any financing is required to complete the project, the City may borrow funds that the BMDD will pay the debt service on through subsequent fiscal year budgets.
 There is also $350,000 in Community Development Block Grant funds that will be allocated to the project.

 OperationsWith Howard Payne University taking over the operations and staffing of the Coliseum, that portion of the City’s community facilities budget will be re-allocated to the new multipurpose complex for operations and staffing.

-With approvals in October, BRW Architects will begin their work in early December on the full design of all phases of the project.
-The estimated start of construction on the Ice House is Summer 2021, to be complete by the end of Spring 2022.
+With approvals in October 2020, BRW Architects will began their work in December 2020 on the full design of all phases of the project.
+The estimated start of construction on the Ice House is Fall of 2021, to be complete by the end of Spring 2022.
 The Event Center renovations are expected to begin Spring 2022 and take around 10 months to complete.

 Brownwood City Council gave final approvals Tuesday to move forward with the development of a multipurpose event center in Downtown Brownwood.
 Read Press Release...